frankuleiz/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints all single digits of base 10
-Prints single digits with no variable type of char Prints lowecase alphabet in reverse
+Prints single digits with no variable type of char Prints lowecase alphabet in reverse prints all the numbers of base 16 in lowercase